 Call for SPARK entries

-PhD students are invited to apply for this year's SPARK Biomedical Innovation and Entrepreneurship Training Course, which aims to advance biomedical research discoveries into promising new treatments, by fostering the next generation of biomedical entrepreneurs.
+PhD students and Early Career Researchers (<5 years post-PhD) are invited to apply for this year's SPARK Biomedical Innovation and Entrepreneurship Training Course, which aims to advance biomedical research discoveries into promising new treatments, by fostering the next generation of biomedical entrepreneurs.

-PhD students are invited to apply for this year's SPARK Biomedical Innovation and Entrepreneurship Training Course Travel Scholarships.
+PhD students and Early Career Researchers (<5 years post-PhD) are invited to apply for this year's SPARK Biomedical Innovation and Entrepreneurship Training Course Travel Scholarships.
 Two places have been reserved for University of Melbourne researchers for the course, which aims to advance biomedical research discoveries into promising new treatments, by fostering the next generation of biomedical entrepreneurs.
 It will take place in Berlin in July.

 SPARK began as the Stanford SPARK program in 2006 and has been adopted in 12 countries.
 Stanford is synonymous with Design Thinking, which is all about impact on the end-user of a service, product or process.

 The deadline for applications is 1 June, with successful recipients announced by 6 June.
 The course commences on 16 July.